droooney/idb-model/README.md

 ##### new Model(values)

-* values - object with values of the instance. `Model#defaultValues` are assigned to the instance before them.
+* values (required) - object with values of the instance. `Model.defaultValues` is assigned to the instance before them.

 #### Static fields

-* modelName (required): used to pick `objectStore` from the database.
+* modelName (required): used to select `objectStore` from the database.
 * primaryKey (required): for now `save` and `delete` operations are primary-key-based, so that all of your models have to have a primary key.
 * fields (optional): an array of instance fields to save.
-By default all object fields are saved.
+By default all instance enumerable fields are saved.
 You can use this field to filter out the fields that don't need to be stored.
+To customize stored fields more use [Model#toJSON hook](#modeltojson).
-* defaultValues (optional): an object of default values.
+* defaultValues (optional): an object with default values.

 #### Static methods

 ##### Model.build(values)
 ##### Model.bulkBuild(values[])

-* values - object with values of the instance.
+* values (required) - object with values of the instance.

 Returns new instance (array of instances for `bulkBuild`).